Helix5595/Discord-VH3-Leaderboard/README.md

 17. The bot should become active on the Discord server.
 18. Use the command `!update` to trigger the update.
 If the command doesn't work, ensure that the bot and the script are in the same location, not inside a folder.

+# Notes
+- The player snapshots (the thing the scripts get there data from) will only update after a vault and will not update with burger levels.
+So if you burger a level and it isn't showing run a vault then the new level will show.

 ## Disclaimer